zwicker-group/py-pde/docs/paper/paper.md

 This approach allows fast testing of new PDEs, while it also provides an avenue for efficient calculations later.

-The flexibility of `py-pde` is one of its key feature.
+The flexibility of `py-pde` is one of its key features.
 For instance, while the package implements forward and backward Euler methods as well as a Runge-Kutta scheme, users might require more sophisticated solvers.
 We already provide a wrapper for the excellent `scipy.integrate.solve_ivp` method